This post may contain affiliate links. Read the full disclosure here.

 - Molasses (you can find molasses here, but it has a much stronger flavor which you might not like; Grandma’s molasses all the way!)

-- Real vanilla extract (most of what you find here is the fake stuff or you can make a switch to powdered vanilla)
+- Real vanilla extract (most of the liquid extract you find here is the fake stuff unless you go to an organic store or you can make a switch to powdered vanilla)

-- Shortening (bring a small tub of Crisco if that’s your jam; the 16-ounce size is what I bring)
+- Shortening (bring a small tub of Crisco if that’s your jam; these shortening sticks are super convenient)

 Jonathan and I cook a lot, and we use a variety of spices.
 Spices in Paris can be pricey, so head to specialty stores to buy in bulk, and you’ll definitely save money.